eduardosancho/ConferencePage_Capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Conference Page _ Capstone Week 5 Microverse

-> One paragraph statement about the project.
+> Conference theme: Modern Agriculture and its role in Space Colonization.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+Home and about pages will contain an intro to the event and a preview of the speakers.

 ## Built With

-- Major languages
+- HTML, CSS, Javascript
 - Frameworks
 - Technologies used